Frequently Asked Questions

 Increasing protein intake when injured is important for preventing muscle loss.
 Individuals on a weight loss programme should increase their protein intake significantly above the RDA of 0.8g per kilogram of bodyweight.
 Aiming for 0.3g-0.5g per kilogram of body to maximise muscle growth.

 The timing of protein intake is important and ideally should be spread evenly across each meal.
 The type of protein and the total amount of protein is also important.
 These a commonly knowing as the 3 T’s.
+You can learn more about when is the best time to take a protein shake.

 Can whey protein help with weight gain?